raghubetina/remote-chapters/README.md

 ### Breakout rooms

 I've been using much of class time for labs/exercises, with slides and demos to motivate them.
-[Breakout Rooms](https://support.zoom.us/hc/en-us/articles/206476313-Managing-Breakout-Rooms){:target="_blank"}have been essential.
+[Breakout Rooms](https://support.zoom.us/hc/en-us/articles/206476313-Managing-Breakout-Rooms){:target="_blank"} have been essential.

  -  It's very hard for students to speak up and be the sole center of attention in front of 75, 30, or even 10 people.
 I have been trying to break out into small groups as often as possible, even for individual work; it just makes "leaning over" for help much easier (as opposed to asking for help in the big room, even via chat).
  - I've been aiming for at least 3 students per room, and no more than 5.
 You can adjust the number of rooms and Zoom will estimate the number of participants per room.
 Decrease it until it just drops under 4 to 3-4.